SeaTac couple who survived utility pole crash healing with humor

 “I didn’t feel safe until I got out of the damn car, because I couldn’t see my husband,” Linda Cook said.

 The couple’s children learned about the accident from a dispatcher.
-Tom and Linda’s granddaughter was supposed to be in the car with them, and would have been sitting in the middle in the back seat — in the path of the pole.
+Tom and Linda’s granddaughter was supposed to be in the car with them and would have been sitting in the middle in the back seat — in the path of the pole.
 All were grateful that she had chosen to go to a movie instead.

 After that first alert, the Cooks’ children watched live coverage as first responders freed their mother, then their father, and took them to Harborview Medical Center.
 Tom Cook got there later, because the responders had to remove the driver’s-side door and extract him on a backboard.

 Both sustained bruises.
-Tom Cook needed five stitches for his hand.
+Tom Cook’s hand needed five stitches.

 It wasn’t until after 10 p.m. that the couple finally returned home, where they sat down exhausted.